andreasgrv/mlconf/README.md

 ### Tests

 Tests are run using tox.
+Versions of pythont tested are Python 2.7, 3.4 and 3.6.
-Clone the repository, change directory to the root directory and:
+To run tests, clone the repository, change directory to the root directory and:

 >
 	pip install requirements.txt